 If you can, encourage your baby to drink during takeoff and landing.
 The swallowing action when they’re drinking will help them to equalise their ears.

-Having said this, I’ve had a couple of flights where George just didn’t want a bottle during takeoff and he was absolutely fine so don’t worry if your baby doesn’t want to drink.
+Having said this, I’ve had a couple of flights where George just didn’t want a bottle during takeoff and he was absolutely fine.
+Flying with a baby will be different each time you do it, so don’t worry if your baby doesn’t want to drink.

 Take enough food to feed a small army